yuanzhu1997/VQA/README.md

-# Strong baseline for visual question answering
+# Visual question answering final project

 This is a final project about visual question answering [2] implemented through [PyTorch][1].
 The code is written based on [0].